Home » Measuring instruments » Vernier Depth Gauge: Parts, Types, Least Count, Errors and It’s Working

 The depth gauge is made precisely so that the beam is perpendicular to the base in both directions.
 The end of the beam is square and flat like the end of the steel rule and the base is flat and true, free from curves or waviness.

-It has the advantage of having a large measuring range without having to resort to the use of extension rods as compared to depth micrometer.
+It has the advantage of having a large measuring range without having to resort to the use of extension rods as compared to a depth micrometer.

 Parts of Vernier Depth Gauge